 Now that we’ve seen what’s involved in the product development responsibilities, it’s important to shed light on what product development is not.

 It’s common to confuse product development with product management, and also very common to find “A vs. B” perspectives as if product managers and product development teams belong to opposite worlds.
-The truth is that product development and product management are two different areas of expertise, but deeply intertwined.
+The truth is that product development and product management are two different areas of expertise but are deeply intertwined.
 Identifying both work scopes is relevant for efficient synergy.

 PMs are responsible for setting North Star metrics, aligning collaborative efforts, listening to the market, and optimizing resources to achieve success.
 Product development is all about building a great product, with product management’s direction.
 This doesn’t mean that product development teams—typically constituted by software developers, architects, design, and engineering professionals—are only operational without decision-making power.
 That couldn't be further from the truth.
 Purpose and planning are shared, discussed, and agreed upon between both teams, each of them with a particular focus.